-- There should be project audit trails that can demonstrate that these steps have occurred (allows us to demonstrate our own due diligence if ever called upon).
+- Project audit trails should demonstrate that these steps have occurred (allows us to show our due diligence if ever called upon).

 - To the extent it applies – vulnerability management.
-Apply patches to OS and platforms (e.g., Apache, Tomcat) on a regular basis.
+Regularly apply patches to OS and platforms (e.g., Apache, Tomcat).

 - Who owns the ongoing monitoring?
 Is it being monitored effectively?
 Learn more about how Online can help.

-- Penetration testing should take place at least once a year, and after a significant change.
-The threat landscape and your environment are constantly changing and, for this reason, penetration testing needs to be completed periodically to ensure your systems are being tested against current threats.
+- Penetration testing should occur at least once a year and after a significant change.
+This is because the threat landscape and your environment are constantly changing.
+For this reason, penetration testing needs to be completed periodically to ensure your systems are being tested against current threats.

 - Change management is critical.
-Each and every change you make has the potential to cause business disruption or create a new vulnerability.
+Every change you make has the potential to cause business disruption or create a new vulnerability.
 Effective change management minimizes these risks.

-No one said that home ownership was easy, and the same can be said for good, secure application development – some of the best things about it go unnoticed after it’s built, but if they are NOT done right, they become quite noticeable!
+No one said that homeownership was easy, and the same can be said for good, secure application development – some of the best things about it go unnoticed after it’s built, but they become quite noticeable if they are NOT done right!